 Elizabeth Penrose— Youth Ministry Coordinator / Sunday School Teacher

 Many remember Beth from her years growing up here at Foreside Community Church.
 Beth returned to Maine a few years after a number of years away, first at St. Lawrence University and then several years in the Boston area while she worked and completed a Master’s degree in World History at Northeastern University.
-She’s worked with young people in many capacities over the years, including as a camp counselor, student teacher, and substitute teacher.
+She’s worked with young people in many capacities over the years, including as a camp counselor, student teacher, and as a high school teacher.
 Beth leads our Middle School Youth Group and teaches our older Sunday School group at FCC.
 She also plays in the Bell Choir and contributes to the church in many other ways.

 David has diverse musical experiences, having provided piano and organ music for churches across the Christian spectrum, from Catholic to Baptist to Unitarian Universalist.
 Originally from Pittsburgh, he studied philosophy at the University of Dayton in Ohio while being the resident organist at the city’s cathedral.
 It was there he met his wife, Erin, who hails from Skowhegan and eventually brought him home to Maine.
 David’s love of the outdoors led him to spend his first few years in the state leading a team in the Maine Conservation Corps, getting to see Maine’s beauty while building and protecting some of its hiking trails.
 His love of peace in nature is reflected in his passion for making meditative, prayerful, and joyful music to enhance the worship experience.
 David lives in New Gloucester with Erin and their daughters, Maddelina and Ella.